Best VPN for Mac With Real User Reviews And Mac OS X VPN Setup

 There is no free trial either, which is another bummer and probably one of the bigger reasons for the low rating because at most place, the people who aren’t happy with the service, retract at the free trial and are not hurt that much, but with Pure VPN, those who don’t like it after use, probably have to go for a refund which is a difficult process and hence the low ratings on the reviews.

-But the long term, three-year plan is offered at $1.91/month, which is incredible and makes it come within the affordability of large range of people.
+But the long-term, two-year plan is offered at $2.48/month, which is incredible and makes it come within the affordability of large range of people.
 They don’t offer double VPN, which is a rare miss for a commercial VPN provider of their size as normally all other top VPNs offer it.
 Pure VPN definitely has room to improve, but still, it’s a potentially good service to engage with.

 - 80,000+ IP addresses located globally for mac users.